 Brad Canning, the plant aficionado behind Leafy Lane, shared his quick trick for growing a sweet potato vine plant.
 Which, BTW, is even easier than growing an avocado plant.
 “This is a fun thing to try if you’re bored or have children, or if you just love plants like I do,” he said in a YouTube video.

 All you’ll need to get started is a cup or vase, toothpicks, water, and a sweet potato.
-Here’s exactly how to turn them into a thriving new plant.
+If you have any left over from holiday recipes, it’s a perfect opportunity to put them to use.
+Here’s exactly how to turn a sweet potato into a thriving new sweet potato vine plant.

 How to Grow a Sweet Potato Vine Plant